 As with any investment, it is not realistic to expect immediate returns in the short term.
 This is especially true in Angel Investing because you are usually investing in novel startups that might need time for them to gain traction in the market.

-Der Shing suggests that the usual time frame to expect will be similar to a early-stage VC fund, i.e. anything from 3 years to 10 years for an exit.
+Der Shing suggests that the usual time frame to expect will be similar to a early-stage Venture Capital fund, i.e. anything from 3 years to 10 years for an exit.

 Definition of High Net Worth Individual in Singapore